Raindance (song)

-"Raindance" is a song by British rapper Dave featuring Nigerian singer Tems.
-It was released on 23 October 2025 through Neighbourhood Recordings as the fifth track from Dave’s third studio album The Boy Who Played the Harp.
+"Raindance" is a song by British rapper Dave and Nigerian singer Tems.
+It was released on 23 October 2025 through Neighbourhood Recordings as the fifth track from Dave's third studio album, The Boy Who Played the Harp.
 The song was written by Dave and Tems who also served as additional producers alongside Jo Caleb, Johnny Lesile, Kyle Evans and Jim Legxacy.